Betty1202/Xinhuo_competition/README.md

 This repo generates multi-language caption for images.
 We provide training code and 2 versions of demo:
 + DTU version demo: Demo in this version run on DTU.
-+ GUI version demo: Demo in this version with GUI, and you can run it on GPU or CPU with pt or onnx model.
++ GUI version demo: Demo in this version has GUI interaction interface.
+You can run it on GPU or CPU with pt or onnx model.
 Note that, it can't run on DTU, because existing DTU environment doesn't support GUI.
 + Training codes: Codes and dataset for training image caption task.